 Florida Gov. Charlie Crist had the honor in 2019, and Dale Earnhardt Jr. the year before him.

 Two-time race winner Dale Earnhardt, Jr. returns to wave the green flag as the honorary starter this year.

 What else should I know about race day?

-Peyton Manning is set to serve as the honorary pace car driver.
-The former NFL star will be behind the wheel of the Toyota pace car and lead the 40-car field to the green flag to start the race.
+WWE Superstar Sheamus is set to serve as the honorary pace car driver.
+The wrestler will be behind the wheel of the Toyota Camry TRD and will be the first WWE star to hit the tracks after John Cena's 2012 appearance.

 The Associated Press contributed to this report.